xyiorgyx/E-Commerce/README.md

 To begin open up the index.js file in the intergrated terminal and download the dependencies using "npm i".
 Then run npm start to get the server running.

 ## Instructional Video
-Please click this [link](https://drive.google.com/file/d/1klIO9DJ_D6ZRPu2vPEzpM2-vbP3TgZJ1/view) to watch the full instructional video on how to use the api using insomnia
+Please click this [link](https://drive.google.com/file/d/1klIO9DJ_D6ZRPu2vPEzpM2-vbP3TgZJ1/view) to watch the full instructional video on how to use the api using Insomnia

 ## Purpose
-The purpose of this repository is to allow users to store and retrieve information about theie products for any online e-commerce website.
-Users can easily manage these products, tags, and categories for their own online e-commerce websites.
+The purpose of this repository is to allow users to store and retrieve information about their products for any online e-commerce website.
+Users can easily manage these products, tags, and categories for their own online e-commerce websites using Insomnia or a similar program.

 ## Contributers
 The sole contributor to this application is xyiorgyx.